 When the wholesale price of home heating oil declines significantly after a customer enters into a price protection arrangement, some customers attempt to renegotiate their arrangement in order to enter into a lower cost pricing plan with us or terminate their arrangement and switch to a competitor.
-As a result of significant decreases in the price of home heating oil following the summer of 2008, many price-protected customers attempted to renegotiate their agreements with us in fiscal 2009.
+As a result of significant decreases in the price of home heating oil following the summer of 2008, many price-protected customers attempted to renegotiate their arrangement with us in fiscal 2009.
 It is our policy to bill a termination fee when customers terminate their arrangement with us.
-We believe that approximately 10,000 customers chose another supplier as a result of being billed the termination fee in fiscal 2009.
+We believe that approximately 10,000 customers terminated their relationship with us as a result of being billed the termination fee in fiscal 2009.